2022 Bosnian general election: Background

-At the 2018 Bosnian general election, Šefik Džaferović of the Party of Democratic Action (SDA), Željko Komšić of the Democratic Front (DF) and Milorad Dodik of the Alliance of Independent Social Democrats (SNSD) were elected as the new Bosnian Presidency members, succeeding Bakir Izetbegović, Dragan Čović and Mladen Ivanić respectively.
+In the 2018 Bosnian general election, Šefik Džaferović of the Party of Democratic Action (SDA), Željko Komšić of the Democratic Front (DF) and Milorad Dodik of the Alliance of Independent Social Democrats (SNSD) were elected as the new Bosnian Presidency members, succeeding Bakir Izetbegović, Dragan Čović and Mladen Ivanić respectively.
 The SDA emerged as the largest party in the national House of Representatives, winning 9 of the 42 seats.

 There was controversy over the election of the Croat member, as the non-nationalist candidate Željko Komšić won against the nationalist Dragan Čović (HDZ BiH) with the help of Bosniak voters, with Komšić winning first place almost exclusively in municipalities without a Croat relative majority.
 The result prompted protests of Croats accusing Bosniaks of out-voting and calling for the creation of their own entity or electoral constituency.
 In the following days, protests were held in the city of Mostar with signs "Not my president".
 In the days following the election, several municipalities with Croat majority declared Komšić persona non grata.

 Following the 2018 election, the new Council of Ministers cabinet was confirmed by the House of Representatives after a one-year governmental formation crisis.
 The SNSD's Zoran Tegeltija was appointed Chairman of the Council of Ministers on 23 December 2019.

-Tegeltija's Cabinet is supported by a coalition of the SNSD, the Croatian Democratic Union, the SDA, the DF and the Democratic People's Alliance.
-The major opposition is the coalition of the Social Democratic Party (SDP), Our Party (NS) and the People and Justice (NiP) party.
-The coalition of the Serb Democratic Party (SDS) and the Party of Democratic Progress (PDP) is the major opposition in Republika Srpska.
+Tegeltija's Cabinet was supported by a coalition of the SNSD, the Croatian Democratic Union, the SDA, the DF and the Democratic People's Alliance.
+The major opposition was the coalition of the Social Democratic Party, Our Party and the People and Justice party, colloquially known as Troika.
+The coalition of the Serb Democratic Party (SDS) and the Party of Democratic Progress (PDP) was the major opposition in Republika Srpska.

 In the Bosnian municipal elections that took place in November 2020, there were significant defeats for the ruling parties SDA and SNSD.
-The SDA lost, among other municipalities, Centar, Novo Sarajevo and Ilidža to a social-liberal coalition to which the SDP, NS and NiP belong.
+The SDA lost, among other municipalities, Centar, Novo Sarajevo and Ilidža to Troika.
 The SNSD lost Banja Luka, to the liberal-conservative PDP and was also unable to assert itself against the moderately nationalist SDS in Bijeljina.

 At a House of Representatives session held in January 2021, a vote of no confidence in Tegeltija took place, due to poor performance results during his term as Chairman of the Council of Ministers, but by the end of the voting, it was clear that Tegeltija was staying as Chairman of the Council of Ministers.
 Three months later, on 28 April, another vote of no confidence in Tegeltija took place at a House of Representatives session, but again, Tegeltija continued serving as Chairman.